PimalK/Maize-Disease-Classification/README.md

    git clone https://github.com/yourusername/maize-disease-classification.git
    cd maize-disease-classification
    ```
-2. Run the ipynb files as required
+2. Run the ipynb files in models.zip as required
 ---
 **For more details, refer to the documentation or contact the corresponding authors.**